Mexicans in the Korean War: Recognition from the Republic of Korea

 The South Korean government has also recognized these soldiers and given decorations to some of them.
 In July 2020, the Embassy of Korea in Mexico launched the campaign "Search for Mexican Veterans of the Korean War" through the media.
 In October 2020, the Vice Minister of Foreign Affairs of South Korea, Kim Gunn, visited the Mexican veteran José Villareal at his home and presented him with the Apostle of Peace Medal from the Ministry of Patriots and Veterans Affairs.
 The Korean Military Attaché in Mexico, Kim Yoon Joo, also presented the Apostle of Peace Medal to veteran Jesús Cantú Salinas at his home in Monterrey, Nuevo León, on April 21, 2021.
 The Korean government is expected to deliver more of these medals to Mexican veterans who are alive or to their families.

+On July 27, 2024, Prime Minister Han Duck Soo bestowed the Chungmu Order of Military Merit upon Veteran Alberto Jesús Fernández Almada, on behalf of President Yoon Suk-yeol, in Seoul.

 On June 28, 2022, the Korean Minister of Patriots and Veterans, Park Minshik, inaugurated the exhibition “Mexicans and Mexican Americans: The Forgotten Soldiers of the Korean War” at the Korean War Memorial Museum, with the presence of veterans Roberto Sierra Barbosa, Alberto Jesús Fernández Almada and Antonio Lozano Bustos.
 In his speech, he mentioned that this is the first time that Mexican veterans have been invited to Korea since the war and emphasized that "In the future, I would like to invite at least one more UN veteran, including Mexican veterans, to express my gratitude and pass on that noble love for humanity to future generations, I will do my best.”

 Establishment of the First Mexican Association of Veterans of the Korean War

 On April 24, 2021, the Association of Mexican Veterans of the Korean War was established at the residence of the Ambassador of the Republic of Korea in Mexico.
 Three veterans attended the event: Roberto Sierra Barbosa (Zapopan, Jalisco), José Villarreal Villarreal (Tlalnepantla de Baz, State of Mexico) and Alberto Fernández Almada (Ciudad Obregón, Sonora), while veteran Jesús Cantú Salinas, from Monterrey, Nuevo León, participated through videoconference.
 Secretary of National Defense of Mexico, General Luis Cresencio Sandoval González, the First Vice Minister of Foreign Affairs of the Republic of Korea, Choe Jong-kun and Korean Ambassador to Mexico Suh Jeong-in were witnesses of honor.
 Family members of five deceased veterans also participated in the event.
 Furthermore, the Korean Ministry of Patriot and Veteran Affairs donated masks against COVID-19 to celebrate the constitution of aforementioned association.

-The first President of the Association, José Villarreal Villarreal, passed away on May 1, 2021.
+The first president of the association, José Villarreal Villarreal, died on May 1, 2021.